 The untouchable Wilkie Collins said of The Moonstone that he wrote the characters, and their motivations drove the action in the plot.
-With that always in mind, here are some of my preliminary thoughts on the primary characters in Up From the Bog under development.
-I heartily welcome good honest feedback - I beg for it
+With that always in mind, here are some of my preliminary thoughts on the primary characters in Curse of the Amber, coming in May 2019 from City Owl Press.

 |Tollund Man - One of the best preserved bog bodies in profile|